 As Jon Poshywak explains, “this platform has been described as the digital nervous system, or operational backbone, for the hospital corpus” to provide “instant feedback on the location of patients, staff and physicians, their status and movement, the procedures they’re involved with, the current hospital capacity, plus unmatched integrated real-time management of a broad spectrum of daily activities, such as transfers, asset management, recent admissions, recent discharges, room assignments and cleans, mobile device inventories, and critical workflow improvement.”

 The end result is a detailed, real-time big picture perspective of the operational efficiency of a hospital.
-That big picture allows hospital executives and managers to make smart decisions which not only increase efficiency, but also deliver significant ROI benefits.
-As the article reports, “the average annual impact, based upon a five year projection, typically averages over $10 million.”
+That big picture allows hospital executives and managers to make smart decisions which not only increase efficiency but also deliver significant ROI benefits.
+As the article reports, “the average annual impact, based upon a five-year projection, typically averages over $10 million.”

-This convergence of RTLS and capacity management automation represents an opportunity to fundamentallly change healthcare.
+This convergence of RTLS and capacity management automation represents an opportunity to fundamentally change healthcare.
 Simply making better use of capacity and resources is the fastest way to reduce cost, eliminate waste, generate income and maintain quality care.